ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Commander: Allow setting home position faster
 ### Antipattern Category
+New:Hard-coded-timing
 ### Keyword
 faster
 ### Note
+The commander node should  update home position on arming if at least an X amount of time spent from commander initialization.
+This timing is to avoid setting home on in-air restart
+This value changed from various values to 500ms.

 ## Commit #254
 ### Hash